-With the national pharmacist shortage and the expected 30% increase in the number of prescriptions dispensed over the next few years, the need for better skilled pharmacy technicians has risen dramatically.
+With the aging population and the increasing reliance on prescription medication the need for better skilled pharmacy technicians has risen dramatically.
 These skilled technicians are performing their ever-changing expanding job responsibilities under the direct supervision of registered pharmacists.
 These drug preparation duties may include interpreting prescription orders, maintaining patient records, packaging and labeling medication, maintaining drug supply, inventory, billing and crediting patients, compounding medications, preparing sterile products, and performing computer entries.